Saving Throws and Resistances

 Damage Calculations

 Damage has a bit of a random factor.
-Spell and elemental damage is
+Magic, fire, cold, zap, breath and poison damage is

 multiplied by a random number from 0.5-1.5 before saving throws are

 applied.
-This random factor is applied to normal damage if the target has
+This random factor is applied to normal, acid or nonorm damage only if the target has

 normsave.

-Damage resulting from most spells is tested against spellsave.
+Damage resulting from most spells without elemental damage is tested against spellsave.
 Damage

-resulting from a melee attack is tested against normsave (except for
+resulting from a melee attack is tested against normsave unless it is nornorm.
+Damage resulting

 After this first test, other tests may be made depending on the type of